 The cost of education is an important consideration when deciding which educational program is best suited to your goals and aspirations.
-The following information should be of assistance to you in calculating the costs related to attending York College.
 By performing some basic calculations, you can develop your own student budget.
 Generally, a student budget consists of the direct educational costs of tuition, fees, books and supplies, as well as those costs which are incurred by virtue of attendance, such as transportation and lunch.
 Students who are not living with their parents also need to take into consideration housing costs, and those with young children need to include childcare expenses.